jlesage/docker-firefox/README.md

 variables to fit its needs, it can also be confusing and dangerous to keep all of them.

-A good pratice is to set/keep only the variables that are needed for the container to behave as desired in a specific setup.
+A good practice is to set/keep only the variables that are needed for the container to behave as desired in a specific setup.
 If the value of variable is kept to its default value, it means that it can be removed.
 Keep in mind that all variables are optional, meaning that none of them is required for the